robertoladd/crononode/README.md

 ##Usage

-Initialize module with a new instance.
-By default crononode will print statistics every 5 seconds, to change this interval pass the desired value in seconds as the first parameter:
+Initialize module with a new instance:
 ```node
 crononode = new Crononode(5);

 ```

+By default crononode will print statistics every 5 seconds, to change this interval pass the desired value in seconds as the first parameter.
+Use cero to disable periodic logging.

 Define as many code sections as you want using start and end methods.
 Set a unique name for each section: